 Quick sidenote: If you plan on printing different media like brochures or cards, and you need a printer that accommodates a varied range of paper types and sizes, shop for inkjet printers.
 A printer’s manual usually indicates the types of paper it accepts.

 - If you regularly print a lot of documents and don’t need to print high resolution colored images, get a laser printer (or color laser printer if you need color).

 - If you occasionally print documents and colored images, get an inkjet printer.

 - If you regularly print a lot of high resolution colored images, get a professional photo inkjet printer and look for cheaper ink cartridge replacements!

 - If you’ll need to print on other paper types (ie. different textures or sizes) beyond the typical printer paper, consider getting an inkjet printer.

-Please.
-Don’t be fooled by cheap new printers that look pretty.
+With that said, don’t be fooled by cheap new printers that look pretty.

+Here’s a more elaborate example.
 Let’s take the top 3 newest and cheapest inkjet printers out in the market today and compare them with more ink efficient pricier models to see the true cost each printer.

 |Cheap Inkjet Printers||Slightly More Expensive Inkjet Printers|

 |Printer||HP DeskJet 1112||HP DeskJet 2655||Canon PIXMA TR4520||HP OfficeJet 8210||Brother MFC-J480DW||Canon PIXMA MG5720|